 In many cases, the injury resulting from a fall will have serious and ongoing consequences.
 You may incur significant medical bills and be limited in your ability to work or even be unable to earn a living after suffering a slip-and-fall injury.

-Recovering Compensation for an Atlanta Slip and Fall Injury
+Recovering Compensation for a Slip and Fall Injury

 When a slip and fall accident occurs, the costs of medical bills, lost wages, emotional distress, pain and suffering and other damages can be very high.
 In the event that a slip and fall leads to death, the costs may be even higher as a family is left without the companionship, love and financial support that their loved one provided.

-The Atlanta slip and fall attorneys at Millar & Mixon, LLC, can assist injured victims in recovering compensation after a slip-and-fall injury has occurred.
+The slip and fall attorneys at Millar & Mixon, LLC, can assist injured victims in recovering compensation after a slip-and-fall injury has occurred.
 The burden is on the injured victim (or his surviving family members) to prove that the premises owner or person responsible for the premises should be held liable for the injury.

 Under Georgia law, property owners have an obligation to their visitors or patrons to make sure that the property is reasonably safe.
 The nature of this obligation is based on the reason for the injured person’s being on the property.
 Customers at a store are considered “invitees.”
 Storeowners have the highest obligation to ensure their safety by regularly checking the store for any potential hazards and by correcting them or warning guests of the danger.
 Casual visitors such as friends or neighbors, on the other hand, are called “licensees.”
 Those who invite them are expected to fix dangers or warn guests about dangers only if the homeowner knows or reasonably should know about the danger.

 To win your slip and fall case, you’ll need to establish what your status was.
 You’ll need to prove that the property owner or occupier was more careless than they should have been.
 For example, you’ll need to show the store or property owner knew or should have known about the danger (had notice), had a chance to warn you or correct the problem, and failed to do so.